Last updated 02/17/2026

 All teledentistry activities must be conducted at the practice site(s) specified in the dentist’s contract.

 SOURCE: OAC 3701-56-03.
-(Accessed Jun.
-2024).
+(Accessed Feb.
+2026).

-- While FFS does not accept POS 02 and POS 10, MCOs may choose to allow these codes to identify telehealth services.
+Place of service 02 (Telehealth) will not be accepted on FFS claims where Medicaid is the primary payer.
+While FFS does not accept POS 02 and POS 10, MCEs may choose to allow these codes to identify telehealth services.

-SOURCE: OH Department of Medicaid, Telehealth Services: Guidelines for Managed Care Entities, July 15, 2022, (Accessed Jun.
-2024).
+SOURCE: Ohio Department of Medicaid, Telehealth Services: Guidelines for Managed Care Entities, Applies to dates of service on or after July 15, 2022, Updated 1/2025, (Accessed Feb.
+2026).

 GEOGRAPHIC LIMITS

-There is no limitation on the practitioner or patient site.
+There is no limitation on patient site.

 FACILITY/TRANSMISSION FEE